gain-s/Aether/server/__tests__/aiService.test.md

 **Test Implementation Review Stamp**

-> ✅ Verified: As of 2025-07-31, the implementation in `aiService.test.js` properly validates the AI service abstraction layer.
-The suite covers core functionality, error handling, and response structure validation.
+> ✅ Verified: As of 2025-08-03, the implementation in `aiService.test.js` properly validates the AI service abstraction layer with updated response format.
+The suite covers core functionality (content generation, preview preparation), error handling, and response structure validation.
 All tests pass with proper isolation and cleanup.
+This update aligns with the core loop requirements: Prompt -> AI Processing -> Preview -> Basic Override -> PDF Export.
 If this documentation is modified, this verification stamp is invalidated and a new review will be required.

 ### Test Suite Overview